 You can now edit text elements directly in Live View.
-You can simply double-click the text element to edit it.
-Or, you can click the text element to see the Element Display and then press Enter.
+You can simply click the text element to edit it.
+If you are in Element Display mode press Enter to edit the text.

 When you press Enter after entering into the edit mode, the results vary depending on where the insertion point was before you pressed Enter.
 The changes are similar to what happens when you press Enter while editing text in Design View.

-The insertion point is positioned at the position of double-click.
+The insertion point is placed where you click.
 To select all the text in the text element, triple-click the text element.

 Cut, copy-paste, and undo-redo are supported while you edit text in Live View.
 When you paste text, it is pasted as plain text.